Changissnz/my_thoughts_on_AI__07-30-2026/README.md

 to the industry.
 Cultural expectations, as I tried to elucidate in that article, are strange in that they are conservative at "source", or at "poverty" perhaps is the better choice of word, and become represented as such incredulity and questionable strength through the course of deviation by aspiration.
-I mentioned works such as "Scarface" and writers such as Mario Puzo in not-so-commending ways because I was trying to get at the point that the anti-ideal is actually just as hard to achieve as the ideal, in metaphysical terms.
+I mentioned works such as "Scarface" and the works of writers such as Mario Puzo in not-so-commending ways, because I was trying to get at the point that the anti-ideal is actually just as hard to achieve as the ideal, in metaphysical terms.
 I felt it important to express those things because it lets me say what I think the zeros and anti-zeros are, what with inflationary measures and financial engineering surrounding artificial intelligence, which I mentioned somewhere in my previous